Watched Yogi on Netflix because they didn't have Padmaavat M 2018 ‧ Romance/Action ‧ 2h 44.

 This movie is a tear jerker where all the important characters die eventually, at just the wrong time, to melodramatic perfection.

-There were a collection of letters that must have been hell for the footmen to carry up into the fort.
+There were a collection of litters to carry Royal family in comfort.
+Must have been hell for the footmen to carry up into the fort.

 Inside there are many luxurious rooms and apartments gathered around some distributed courtyards.
 It would be a pleasure to live in such nice surroundings.